 The problem with clinically diagnosing uterine rupture is that these primary symptoms are often caused by other obstetrical complications or events.
 Continued fetal heart rate deceleration and/or prolonged fetal bradycardia is often the only indication of uterine rupture.
 This type of fetal distress occurs in approximately 79-80% of all cases of uterine rupture.
 Abdominal pain has been found to be a much less reliable indicator, occurring in only about 5% of uterine rupture cases.Diagnosing Uterine Rupture

 When uterine rupture occurs during labor and delivery, there is an extremely short window of time for doctors to respond to avoid injury to the baby.
-This means there is no time to perform an ultrasound or any other diagnostic imaging scan or other sort of testing.
+This means there is no time to perform an ultrasound or any other diagnostic imaging scan or another diagnostic test.
 Uterine rupture has to be diagnosed quickly based on clinical symptoms alone.
 Ultrasound imaging does have some application in evaluating the likelihood that scar tissue from a prior C-section will result in uterine rupture.Treatment & Management of Uterine Rupture

 Once the baby is successfully delivered via C-section, doctors will need to surgically repair the mother's torn uterus.
 In some cases the uterine rupture may trigger major blood loss requiring doctors to perform an emergency hysterectomy (removal of the uterus) following the C-section.
 This is more likely when the uterus tear is longitudinal as opposed to transverse.
 Around 5-13% of women will require a hysterectomy after a uterine rupture.

-Sometimes, the solution to a developing uterine rupture is to turn of the Pitocin (or Cervidil or other stimulant of uterine activity).
+Sometimes, the solution to a developing uterine rupture is to turn off the Pitocin (or Cervidil or another stimulant of uterine activity).
 Pitocin is used to expedite delivery.
 Overuse of Pitocin in labor is a well-known and documented cause of uterine ruptures.
 The package insert on Pitocin says as much.

 A uterine rupture is one of the most catastrophic complications that can occur during childbirth.
 Once the uterus ruptures the baby is immediately at risk of acute oxygen deprivation.
 If the fetus or the placenta extrudes through the tear in the uterus wall, an adverse outcome is almost unavoidable.
 Even if doctors immediately intervene and perform an emergency C-section within 10-30 minutes of diagnosing uterine rupture, this still may not be enough to prevent hypoxia and serious infant brain injury.
 Fetal death from asphyxia is a serious threat.
 Approximately 6% of all babies will not survive a uterine rupture.
 Serious brain injuries such as hypoxic-ischemic encephalopathy (HIE) and cerebral palsy are often the result of any delay in responding to uterine rupture.More Medical Literature